Vulval cancer is when abnormal cells in the vulva start to divide and grow in an uncontrolled way.

 How common is vulval cancer?

 Vulval cancer is a rare cancer.
 Around 1,300 people are diagnosed in the UK each year.

 It's more common in older women.
-On average each year more than 40 out of 100 (more than 40%) of new cases are in women aged 75 and over.
+On average each year around 45 out of 100 (around 45%) of new cases are in women aged 75 and over.